|

 Why

-the answer to scolding and corporal punishment?
-In this lively presentation
+as the answer to scolding and corporal punishment?
+In this lively

-we will examine the ambiguity surrounding Time-out, look objectively
+presentation we will examine the ambiguity surrounding Time-out, look

-at this discipline approach and explore the ramifications of its use.
+objectively at this discipline approach and explore the ramifications

-Participants will be asked to consider if Time-out is punishing children
+of its use.
+Participants will be asked to consider if Time-out is

 1.5 - 2 hours (return to topic menu)